lisadunlap/ALIA/README.md

 ## WandB Projects

-**Datasets of Generated data [here](https://wandb.ai/clipinvariance/ALIA).** Each wandb artifact has the hyperparameters and prompt used to create it.
+**Datasets of Generated data [here](https://wandb.ai/clipinvariance/ALIA) under Artifacts.** Each wandb artifact has the hyperparameters and prompt used to create it.
 You can download the images with
 ```
 import wandb
 run = wandb.init()